Teanlouise/Cheatsheets/Python.md

 - use `=` to assign or update
 - names can't have space or symbol, only underscores (`_`), no numbers at start
 - Boolean Variables: a variable that is assigned with a bool type
+- immutable: can't be changed eg. int, float, strings, tuples
+- mutable: can be changed eg. lists

 ### Errors
 - bugs: errors that didn't expect